rachanarao7/AIND-Sudoku/README.md

 Q: How do we use constraint propagation to solve the naked twins problem?
 A: *Student should provide answer here*

+Constraint propagation is applied as follows to the Naked twins problem:

+- Identify the boxes with twins, two unsolved boxes with the same possibilities

+- Identifying the naked twin pairs, allows us to eliminate those values from other boxes in the same unit.
+This can lead either to finding a solution for the boxes or simplifying the problem including creations of new naked twins.

+- Along with this elimination, only choice, search and other constraint propagation strategies can be used to solve the puzzle.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
 A: *Student should provide answer here*

+For a diagonal sudoku problem:
+- For solving of a regular sudoku problem we identify peers: the same row boxes, same column boxes and same square boxes for the box that we are solving.
+With this knowledge we try to solve the puzzle using different constraint propagation techniques like eliminate and only choice.

+- For a diagonal sudoku, the peers set for a box will also include boxes on the two diagonals, top left to bottom right and top right to bottom left.
+The constraint propagation strategies like eliminate, only choice can be further applied to solve the puzzle.

 ### Install